 You fill out a voter registration card at your town office or city hall, through any Motor Vehicle branch office, in most state & federal social service agencies, or at a voter registration drive.
 See sample card and instructions.

-Completed voter registration cards may be hand delivered or mailed to your town office or city hall, or sent to the Secretary of State's Office in Augusta at the Division of Elections: #101 State House Station, Augusta, ME 04333-0101.
+Completed voter registration cards must be hand-delivered or mailed to your town office or city hall, or sent to the Secretary of State's Office in Augusta at the Division of Elections: #101 State House Station, Augusta, ME 04333-0101.
 Maine does not have online voter registration.

 Is there a deadline for registering?